Jun 9, 2015

 - Cross-border sales restraint for certain services (e.g. geoblocking of video on-demand services)

 - Security issues, especially for card-not-present (CNP) transactions

 New features are increasingly hard to come by.
 They all – effectively – offer the same service.
-So how do merchants differentiate between PSPs?
+So how do businesses differentiate between PSPs?